 Enovix Names Ajay Marathe COO

-/EIN News/ -- FREMONT, Calif., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation (“Enovix”) (Nasdaq: ENVX), the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced the appointment of Ajay Marathe as COO reporting to CEO Harold Rust.
+FREMONT, Calif., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Enovix Corporation ("Enovix") ENVX, the leader in the design and manufacture of next generation 3D Silicon™ Lithium-ion batteries, today announced the appointment of Ajay Marathe as COO reporting to CEO Harold Rust.

 Marathe's 38-year career includes stints as COO, CIO and foreign-subsidiary CEO of major technology companies including Western Digital Corporation, Lumileds LLC and Advanced Micro Devices, where he served for 23 years first as Thailand Plant Manager responsible for assembly and test of six million units per week, and then VP of Operations of the 2,500-employee Computation Products group, and then VP of Operations for all Asian assembly and test, and finally CEO of the AMD India LLC startup created to serve the entire country.